What Are The Functions Of The Prostate?

 5. Frequent ejaculation - Ejaculating two or three times a week is often recommended for patients with prostatitis, especially when taking antibiotics.

-If a patient has a bacterial form of the disease and antibiotics didn’t improve the symptoms, surgery may be recommended to open the blocked ducts.
+If a patient has a bacterial form of the disease and antibiotics haven't improved the symptoms, surgery may be recommended to open the blocked ducts.
 It is very important to know that surgery is not a treatment for nonbacterial prostatitis.
+Men may require surgery to treat urinary retention caused by chronic bacterial prostatitis.
+Surgically removing scar tissue in the urethra often improves urine flow and reduces urinary retention.

 Prostate drainage method